Social

 At TPL, it is our responsibility to support the physical and mental health of our workforce.
 To foster the health and wellbeing of our employees and their families, we offer all of our full-time employees access to financial, health and wellness programs, including:

-• Paid time off for holidays, personal days, and vacations
+• Paid time off for holidays, personal days, and vacations; and

 As part of TPL’s benefit program, the Company provides employees and their families access to our Employee Assistance Program.
 We also provide short-term and long-term disability insurance, paid and unpaid leaves of absences, and spousal and dependent care programs.
 These programs are in place to address the variety of circumstances that impact the wellbeing of our employees.
 Additionally, the Company has a Wellness Room that provides personal space to employees when needed, particularly nursing mothers.
-We also have a room—stocked with free snacks and beverages—to help employees step away from work, mentally and emotionally detach, and connect with their colleagues.
+We also have a dedicated break room—stocked with free snacks and beverages—to help employees step away from work and connect with their colleagues.

 Diversity in the Workforce

 We are committed to enhancing diversity throughout our organization.
-We continue to assess and explore the Company’s organizational dynamics to cultivate a more inclusive workforce.
-The Company looks at holistic dimensions of diversity -- such as culture, age, generation, professional and life experience -- and incorporates these considerations into meaningful strategies and a roadmap for the future.
+We continue to assess and explore the Company’s organizational dynamics to cultivate an inclusive workforce.
+The Company looks at holistic dimensions of diversity to drive a best-in-class workforce.

 Providing a safe and inclusive working environment for our employees and contractors is a top priority for TPL.
 Our Code of Business Conduct and Ethics provides the foundation and framework for a business environment where discrimination and harassment of any kind is not tolerated, and all people are treated with dignity and respect.

-As stated in our corporate policies, TPL provides equal opportunity for all employees and consultants regardless of race, religion, gender, sexual orientation, age, ethnic or national origin, social origin, disability, family status, or any other protected status and personal characteristics for all aspects of employment, including recruitment and talent attraction, training and professional development opportunities, promotions, and all employee benefits.
+As stated in our corporate policies, TPL provides equal opportunity for all employees and consultants regardless of race, religion, gender, sexual orientation, age, national origin, disability, family status, or any other protected status for all aspects of employment, including recruitment and talent attraction, training and professional development opportunities, promotions, and all employee benefits.

 • Anti-Harassment and Anti-Discrimination